saltyorg/docs/docs/sandbox/apps/adguardhome.md

 ### 3. Usage

-- Make sure you have an application that supports DNS over HTTPS, e.g. [Intra for Android](https://play.google.com/store/apps/details?id=app.intra){: target=_blank rel="noopener noreferrer" } or [DNSCloak for iOS](https://apps.apple.com/us/app/dnscloak-secure-dns-client/id1452162351){: target=_blank rel="noopener noreferrer" }
+- Make sure you have an application that supports DNS over HTTPS, e.g. [Intra for Android](https://play.google.com/store/apps/details?id=app.intra) or [DNSCloak for iOS](https://apps.apple.com/us/app/dnscloak-secure-dns-client/id1452162351)
 - Connect to AdGuard Home with one of the above applications using `https://adguardhome._yourdomain.com/dns-query`